http://www.readwritethink.org/classroom-resources/lesson-plans/seasonal-haiku-writing-poems-39.html

 OVERVIEW

 In this three-part lesson, students write and illustrate haiku depicting seasonal images.
 First they use their observation skills, real-world knowledge, and knowledge of parts of speech to help them create seasonal word charts.
 They then listen to and read samples of haiku to identify haiku criteria, followed by a writing session where they create haiku that depict seasonal images.
-Finally, they publish their poetry mounted on colorful backgrounds that illustrate the images in their poems.
+Finally, they publish their poetry in one of three methods.
+They can mount their haikus on colorful backgrounds that illustrate the images in their poems.
+If tablets are available, the Haiku Poem App can be used to publish their poetry.
+If computers are available, students can use the Haiku Poem Interactive.

 FROM THEORY TO PRACTICE